 - 1. View Introductory Calls List View in Salesforce this is the list of clients that need to be contacted. - 2.
-Open REDCap and SPARS - a.
-Using the list of client IDs from Salesforce, look up the client's contact information in REDCap (for contact information) and Salesforce (for birthdate to verify identity). - 3.
+Open REDCap - a.
+Using the list of client IDs from Salesforce, look up the client's contact information in REDCap SOR 3 and 4 Client Contact Form for contact information and SOR 3 and 4 Follow-up Survey for birthdate). - 3.
 Attempt to contact client - a.
 Introduce yourself and verify the client's identity: